sg-s/xolotl/docs/reference/matlab/xolotl.md

 - **`x.manipulate()`** manipulates all the parameters in a xolotl model.
 It wires up sliders to all parameters, and moving these sliders causes the model to integrate, and a plot to update.
 - **`x.manipulate('some*pattern')`** creates sliders only for parameters specified by 'some*pattern'.
 - **`x.manipulate({'parameter1','parameter2'})`** creates sliders only for the parameters specified in the cell array.
 Parameters should resolve to valid properties of cpplab objects in the tree.
+- **`x.manipulate({'parameter1','parameter2'},mirror_these)`** creates sliders only for the parameters specified in the cell array.
+Parameters should resolve to valid properties of cpplab objects in the tree.
+In addition, parameters specified in mirror_these are also changed to reflect parameters changed in the first argument.